onepercentio/oken-waas-sdk-js/README.md

       privateKey
     })

+The parameter ``network`` should be one of the types:
+- WaaS.networks.DEVELOPMENT
+- WaaS.networks.STAGING
+- WaaS.networks.PRODUCTION

 As shown above, you could instantiate two elements: ``contracts`` and ``wallets``.
 Ahead we describe each of them.

 ## Wallets